cbrown5/turtle-fishing-solomons/README.md

 Richard Hamilton, Simon Vuto, Christopher Brown, Peter Waldie, John Pita, Rosalie Masu, Nate Peterson, Christine Hof and Col Limpus.
 (2022) "Free divers capture thousands of turtles a year in Solomon Islands".
 Unpublished manuscript

+Note: This repo is also the home to some ongoing related projects, which will also be published here.
+Code not documented below can be ignored.

 ## Overview of scripts